-- A spouse who was married to the petitioner after the refugee's date of arrival in the United States or after the asylee's date of asylum grant (note that USCIS again recognizes informal marriages under certain circumstances as of February 2022). - A husband or wife, if it is determined that they have attempted or conspired to enter into marriage for the purpose of evading immigration laws.38 - A second or subsequent spouse, as USCIS does not recognize polygamous marriages.39 - The mother or father of a Form I-730 eligible child who was NOT married to the petitioner prior to the refugee's admission to the United States or the asylee's date of asylum grant.40 - A child who marries while the Form I-730 is in process, including Consular Processing of an approved Form I-730.
-The refugee or asylee beneficiary's status must remain unmarried on the date the Form I-730 petition is filed, and at the time it is decided by USCIS.41 A person cannot meet the definition of "child" under the INA if they are married. - A child born out-of-wedlock to a father who has not legitimated the child or who does not have a bona fide parent/child relationship with the child.42 - A step-child, if the marriage that created the relationship took place after the child became 18 years old.43 - An adopted child, if the adoption took place after the child became 16 years of age, or if the child has not been in legal custody and living with the adoptive parent(s) for at least two years.44 - Parents. - Siblings. - Uncles or Aunts. - Nieces or Nephews. - Grandparents. - Grandchildren. - Cousins. - Any other relatives who do not meet the definition of a spouse or a child under the INA.
+- The mother or father of a Form I-730 eligible child who was NOT married to the petitioner prior to the refugee's admission to the United States or the asylee's date of asylum grant.40

+- A child who marries while the Form I-730 is in process, including Consular Processing of an approved Form I-730.
+The refugee or asylee beneficiary's status must remain unmarried on the date the Form I-730 petition is filed, and at the time it is decided by USCIS.41 A person cannot meet the definition of "child" under the INA if they are married.

+- A child born out-of-wedlock to a father who has not legitimated the child or who does not have a bona fide parent/child relationship with the child.42

+- A step-child, if the marriage that created the relationship took place after the child became 18 years old.
+43

+- An adopted child, if the adoption took place after the child became 16 years of age, or if the child has not been in legal custody and living with the adoptive parent(s) for at least two years.44

+- Parents.

+- Siblings.

+- Uncles or Aunts.

+- Nieces or Nephews.

+- Grandparents.

+- Grandchildren.

+- Cousins.

+- Any other relatives who do not meet the definition of a spouse or a child under the INA.

-Note: If an eligible beneficiary child has a child of their own (i.e. the petitioner's grandchild), that child is NOT eligible for Form I-730 benefits; however, they may be eligible for the U.S. Refugee Admissions P-3/AOR Family Reunification Program (in certain exceptional circumstances, and only if the petitioner is filing for additional eligible family members),45 humanitarian parole46 and/ or a Form I-130 Petition for Alien Relative (in some cases as a derivative of an eligible child beneficiary who has become a lawful permanent resident).47 This is sometimes referred to as the "no derivative of a derivative" rule for Form I-730s and Immediate Relatives (certain relatives of U.S. citizens).
+Note: If an eligible beneficiary child has a child of their own (i.e. the petitioner's grandchild), that child is NOT eligible for Form I-730 benefits; however, they may be eligible for the U.S. Refugee Admissions P-3/AOR Family Reunification Program (in certain exceptional circumstances, and only if the petitioner is filing for additional eligible family members), 45 humanitarian parole and/or a Form I-130 Petition for Alien Relative (in some cases as a derivative of an eligible child beneficiary who has become a lawful permanent resident).
+This is sometimes referred to as the "no derivative of a derivative" rule for Form I-730s and Immediate Relatives (certain relatives of U.S. citizens).

-- 39 See Matter of H-, 9 I&N Dec.
-640 (BIA 1962). - 40 See 8 CFR § 207.7(c) and 8 CFR § 208.21(b). - 41 See USCIS, Form I-730, and USCIS, Child Status Protection Act (CSPA). - 42 See USCIS Policy Manual, Volume 12, Part H, Chapter 2 for more information on legitimation. - 43 See 8 CFR § 207.7(b)(3) and USCIS, Form I-730 Refugee/Asylee Relative Petition Instructions. - 44 See 8 CFR § 207.7(b)(2) and USCIS, Form I-730 Refugee/Asylee Relative Petition Instructions.
+See 8 CFR § 207.7(c) and 8 CFR § 208.21(b).

+See USCIS, Form I-730, and USCIS, Child Status Protection Act (CSPA).

+See USCIS Policy Manual, Volume 12, Part H, Chapter 2 for more information on legitimation.

+See 8 CFR § 207.7(b)(3) and USCIS, Form I-730 Refugee/Asylee Relative Petition Instructions.

+See 8 CFR § 207.7(b)(2) and USCIS, Form I-730 Refugee/Asylee Relative Petition Instructions.

-45 Only U.S. refugee resettlement agencies contracted with DOS are eligible to file P-3/AOR Family Reunification petitions.
-Before advising a client on potential P-3/AOR eligibility, legal practitioners should contact one of the nine refugee resettlement agencies contracted with DOS for a P-3/AOR consultation.
+Only U.S. refugee resettlement agencies contracted with DOS are eligible to file P-3/AOR Family Reunification petitions.
+Before advising a client on potential P-3/AOR eligibility, legal practitioners should contact one of the nine refugee resettlement agencies contracted with DOS for a P-3/AOR

-46 See the Additional Family Reunification Options Beyond the Form I-730 in Section XII. for further discussion of Humanitarian Parole.
+See the Additional Family Reunification Options Beyond the Form I-730 in Section XII. for further discussion of Humanitarian Parole.

-47 See the Additional Family Reunification Options Beyond the Form I-730 in Section XII. for further discussion of I-130 Petitions for Alien Relatives.
+See the Additional Family Reunification Options Beyond the Form I-730 in Section XII. for further discussion of I-130 Petitions for Alien Relatives.